raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Hot module reloading

-JavaScript bundlers (Webpack, Vite, etc.) have a feature called "hot module reloading".
-This function dynamically reflects the modified source file contents to the running HTTP server, etc. Stak Scheme has a similar function.
+JavaScript bundlers (e.g. Webpack and Vite) have a feature called [Hot Module Reloading](https://webpack.js.org/concepts/hot-module-replacement/).
+This functionality dynamically reflects modified source files' contents to running programs, such as HTTP servers.
+Stak Scheme provides the same functionality in its `stak` and `stak-build` libraries.

 Stak Scheme has a similar function.
 Using this function, you can dynamically change the behavior of the HTTP server.
 First, enable the `hot-reload` feature in the `Cargo.toml` file for the `stak` crate.